-Many beekeepers use oils such as Tung oil, however, we have found when finishing with oils in wet climates, that mildew (black mould) can grow on the surface of your hive.
-While this will not affect the structural integrity of your hive and should not have any impact on your bees, this may not be the look you were anticipating.
+Many beekeepers use oils such as Tung oil or Linseed, to treat their cedar timber components, however, when finishing with oils in wet climates, mildew (black mould) can grow on the surface of your hive.
+This will not affect the structural integrity of your hive and should not have any impact on your bees, but may not be the look you were anticipating.

 It can be a challenge keeping wood outdoors looking like new, especially in wetter climates.
-If you wish for your hive to stay mould free and to maintain the natural timber look for as long as possible, we suggest you go to your local paint store and ask for a finish that will last outdoors.
+If you wish for your hive to stay mould free and to maintain the natural timber look, we suggest you go to your local paint store and ask for a finish that will last outdoors.

-When choosing a finish you will be faced with the choice of natural or non-natural finishes.
+When choosing a finish you'll have the choice of natural or non-natural finishes.
 If you go with a less natural finish we recommend you leave the inside of the timber boxes unfinished to keep the internal wood natural for the bees.

 It's important to note that we have had limited success in treating hives with varnish.
 If the treatment you are using is not breathable this can result in moisture from inside the hive affecting the external finish and producing mould or discolouration under the surface of your timber treatment.